rphuang/ExifPhotosCSharp/README.md

 # Exif Photos
 This is an EXIF Metadata Viewer for Android.
-UWP will be in future development.
 ExifPhotos provides flexible UI and extensible metadata extraction.
 * Flexible - customize your own list of tags to display
 * Extensible - customize your own metadata mapping to extract